How To Reverse Tie-Dye Colored Shirts (Easy DIY Guide)

 How-To FAQs

 Synthetic fabrics may or may not work well during a reverse tie-dye process.
 Avoid using polyester, nylon, and acrylic fabrics for reverse tie dye as they are made from materials that don’t absorb the bleach well.
+We tried a pair of polyblend socks and they did not turn out well.

-Follow us on Pinterest, YouTube, or Flipboard for more free art and craft ideas!
+Follow us on Pinterest, YouTube, Facebook & Flipboard for more free art and craft ideas!

 Do you like this art project?
 Please give us 5 stars below 🤩🤩🤩🤩🤩 and have fun being creative with your family.